Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Step 4: Automate Compliance and Auditing

 By the end of Wave 4, you have built a well-governed cloud factory.
 You have the systems in place to manage risk, control costs, and ensure compliance without slowing down your developers.
-This robust governance framework naturally establishes speed with safety, providing confidence in cloud adoption.

 Step 1: Establish the Landing Zone